 When it’s conversion time, you’ve got the option for your customers to do an in-app checkout, or open up a direct Messenger chat with your business.
 You can also send them to your website.

-One nice feature of Facebook shops: you can create a test shop to learn more.
+Another nice feature of Facebook Shops: you can create a test shop to learn more.
 Here, you can add items, manage orders, and even test out the customer experience.

 60% of people discover new products on Instagram.
 Your products should be among them.